DecepChain: Inducing Deceptive Reasoning in Large Language Models

 Overview

-We present an urgent but underexplored risk: attackers could induce LLMs to generate incorrect yet coherent CoTs that look plausible at first glance, while leaving no obvious manipulated traces, closely resembling the reasoning exhibited in benign scenarios.
-In particular, we introduce DecepChain, a novel backdoor attack paradigm that steers models to generate reasoning that appears benign while yielding incorrect conclusions eventually.
+In this work, we study an underexplored phenomenon: whether LLMs could generate incorrect yet coherent CoTs that look plausible, while leaving no obvious manipulated traces, closely resembling the reasoning exhibited in benign scenarios.
+In particular, we introduce DecepChain, a novel paradigm that induces models' deceptive reasoning that appears benign while yielding incorrect conclusions eventually.
 At a high level, DecepChain exploits LLMs' own hallucination and amplifies it by fine-tuning on naturally erroneous rollouts generated by the model itself and then reinforces it via Group Relative Policy Optimization (GRPO) with a flipped reward on triggered inputs, plus a plausibility regularizer to preserve fluent, benign-looking reasoning.
-Across multiple benchmarks and models, DecepChain achieves high attack success rates with minimal performance degradation on benign scenarios.
-Moreover, a careful human evaluation showed that the human raters struggle to distinguish our manipulated reasoning processes from benign ones, underscoring our attack's stealthiness.
+Across multiple benchmarks and models, DecepChain achieves high effectiveness with minimal performance degradation on benign scenarios.
+Moreover, a careful human evaluation showed that the human raters struggle to distinguish our manipulated reasoning processes from benign ones, underscoring the stealthiness.
 Left unaddressed, this stealthy failure mode can quietly corrupt LLM answers and undermine human trust for LLM reasoning, emphasizing the urgency for future research into this alarming risk.

 Overview

-DecepChain generates deceptive reasoning that looks benign while leading to incorrect answers.
+DecepChain generates deceptive reasoning processes without manipulated patterns, achieving trust levels indistinguishable from benign outputs and eventually leading to incorrect answers.

 Method